Schefflera Plant Care Problems and How to Fix Them

 Patience is key: allow your plant time to adapt before pruning or making further changes.

 If you want to see the full process and results, watch my Schefflera Plant Care Problems video below.
-Don’t forget to like and subscribe for updates, and leave your questions or tips in the comments!
+Subscribe to my YouTube channel for more updates, and leave your questions or tips in the comments!

 Watch the full video here: